Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Google's Mobile-First Indexing

-- Mobile page speed affects search rankings
+- Mobile page speed influences ranking

 Local SEO Considerations

-- Optimize for "near me" searches
+- Optimize for “near me” and city-based queries

-- Include location-specific keywords
+- Include location-specific keywords and schema

-- Optimize for voice search queries
+- Optimize for voice queries like “web design in Nairobi”

 Testing Your Mobile Website

-Essential Testing Tools
+Essential Tools

-- Google Mobile-Friendly Test: Free tool to check mobile compatibility
+- Google Mobile-Friendly Test: Checks responsiveness

 What to Test

-- Form submission and validation
+- Form submission and validation on mobile

-- Image loading and scaling
+- Image scaling and lazy loading

-- Shopping cart functionality (for eCommerce sites)
+- Shopping cart flow (for eCommerce)

 Mobile Conversion Optimization